ferreira-tb/miho/README.md

 #### `--ask`

 After getting the packages and being ready to bump them, Miho, by default, checks that you agree with the changes.
-When multiple packages are being changed at the same time, Miho also allows you to specify which ones to change.
+When multiple packages are being bumped at the same time, Miho also allows you to specify which ones.

-You can change this behavior using the `--no-ask` command.
+You can adjust this behavior using the `--no-ask` command.
 That way, Miho won't ask for your confirmation and will execute the changes immediately.

 ```bash
 npx miho patch --no-ask